brooklynrail/brooklynrail-platform/content/events/2020/10/a-gathering-of-the-tribes.md

 deck: with Nikki Johnson, Sheila Maldonado, and Chavisa Woods
 summary: Nikki Johnson, Sheila Maldonado, and Chavisa Woods will join Barbara Purcell for a conversation on A Gathering of Tribes.
-We'll conclude with a poetry reading from Lynne Procope.
+We'll conclude with a poetry reading from Sheila Maldonado.
 people:
   - person: nikki-johnson
     event_bio: Nikki Johnson has exhibited her portraits and documentary photographs